meshtastic/enclosures/TTGO/T-Beam M8N/README.md

-# TTGO T-Beam NEO-M8N and NEO-6M Reference Models
+# TTGO T-Beam NEO-M8N Reference Models

-These are reference models of the TTGO T-Beam NEO-M8N and NEO-6M for you to help design your own enclosures!
+These are reference models of the TTGO T-Beam NEO-M8N for you to use in helping design your own enclosures!

-The .STL files are provided.
+The .STL files and Fusion 360 files are included.

 Creative Commons Attribution 4.0 International License (CC BY 4.0) This work is licensed under the Creative Commons Attribution 4.0 International License.